Posted on December 5, 2017 in Alcoholism

 Heavy alcohol consumption compromises judgment, increasing the likelihood you’ll do risky or dangerous things (driving while intoxicated, getting involved in fistfights, experimenting with harder drugs, etc.).
 Even if your binge drinking doesn’t fit the criteria for alcoholism at the moment, that doesn’t mean it won’t a year from now, or 10 years from now.

 Has your binge drinking pushed you over the threshold into alcoholism?
-The only way to know for sure is to request an evaluation by an addiction specialist, who can recommend an evidence-based course of treatment if a drinking problem is diagnosed.
+The only way to know for sure is to request an evaluation by an addiction specialist, who can recommend an evidence-based course of alcohol use treatment if a drinking problem is diagnosed.

 If you have doubts about your alcohol consumption, you should seek expert assistance soon, before your drinking leads you into a quagmire from which you cannot escape.